AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

     - Extended the `Person` and `AddressBook` models to include the payment system using a `bitset` and handled data persistence through JSON storage.
     - Updated the UI (`PersonCard`) to display payment details with the month using colour coded boxes.
     - Created `JsonAdaptedPerson` for saving of payment data

+### Teoh Hao Yi (haobuhaoo)
+I was primarily responsible for updating the add, edit feature and implementing the entire reminders feature.
+- Add, Edit Feature
+  - Modified the `add-student` and `edit-student` command to allow of adding and editing of students.
+- Reminders Feature
+  - Implemented all the reminder related commands and logic integration:
+    - `add-reminder` adds a reminder to the list.
+    - `edit-reminder` edits an existing reminder from the list.
+    - `delete-reminder` deletes an existing reminder from the list.
+  - Extended `AddressBook` models to manage and include the list of reminders.
+  - Created `JsonAdaptedReminders` for saving of reminders data.
+  - Modified the UI to show the list of reminders.

+## Appendix: Planned Enhancements